nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Or perhaps are you stuck on what to eat for lunch?_ <br>

 Presenting to you, NUSEatWhere's `Food Guide`!
-Our `Food Guide` is a desktop application that stores information on NUS canteens and eateries, as well as supporting search functions and the ability to randomly generate eateries to eat at!
+Our `Food Guide` is a desktop application that stores information on NUS canteens and eateries.
+It also supports a variety of search functions and the ability to randomly generate eateries to eat at!

 `Food Guide` is designed for all NUS Students who have a hard time remembering